1889 Chilik earthquake: Impact

 In the days before the mainshock, many survivors reported peculiar behaviors of animals, including dogs howling and cats being restless.

 At Verny (now Almaty), the locals described the ground motion as a slow oscillation, rocking, wave-like motion.
 The earthquake was the most intense ever felt in the town since 1887.
 Shaking was so strong that many people and farm animals reportedly fell off their feet and were thrown off the ground by yards.
 Eyewitnesses reported seeing people thrown up into the air as much as one arshin (71.12 cm).
 The earthquake itself did not cause severe and widespread damage because new buildings were recently constructed following the 1887 earthquake.
 Official reports stated that 491 residents reported damage to their homes after the quake.

 On the shores of Lake Issyk-Kul, severe shocks were reported.
 A tall lake tsunami occurred, flooding its western shore.
 Large fissures, liquefaction and bulging of the lakeshore was reported.
 Some cracks in the ground were up to five meters wide and a kilometer long.
 These cracks were deep and many times, one side was uplifted by 35 cm.
 The severe ground effects were observed extending into the mountains.
 Multiple landslides and avalanches occurred around the lake.
 Three rivers diverted their courses as well.

 The report by Mushketov in 1891 documented a "seismic island"—a location in meizoseismal area where shaking was weaker or not felt at all.
 This seismic island is located on the eastern flanks of the Tarbagatai Mountains, or in the upper Irtysh River valley.
-No shaking was reported in Lake Zaysan area as well.
+No shaking was reported in the Lake Zaysan area as well.